A. Griffith, Jr.

 Rican guy James Lochard ended up in

 prison upstate New York!

-For an entire exciting decade -- the 1970s -- of Emile and Williamson, the unimaginative yet
+For an entire exciting decade -- the 1970s -- of Emile Griffith and Willson Henderson, the unimaginative yet

 snippy writer's only revelation

-that Emile Griffith recalls that they visited Williamson's
+that Emile Griffith recalls that they visited Willson's

 mother in Long Beach, New York, and

 cream.
 How Gay!
 Damn, is that break-through exciting news?